Ab initio uncertainty quantification in scattering analysis of microscopy: Simulated studies

-We compare the AIUQ approaches with a reduced number of wavevectors, and with all wavevectors, two DDM approaches, and MPT.
-The first AIUQ approach uses the first $J_0$ sets (or rings) of wavevectors such that $\sum^{J_0}_{j=1}A_j/\sum^{J}_{j=1}A_j\geq 1-\varepsilon$ and $J_0/J>\beta$ with $\varepsilon=0.001$ and $\beta=0.5$, which leads to at least first $50\%$ of rings of wavevectors being selected.
+We include the AIUQ approaches with all wave vectors, reduced wave vectors, two DDM approaches with all wave vectors, and MPT. {The first AIUQ approach uses all wave vectors, which is the default setting in our package.} The second AIUQ approach accelerates the computation by reducing the first $J_0$ sets (or rings) of wave vectors such that $\sum^{J_0}_{j=1}A_j/\sum^{J}_{j=1}A_j\geq 1-\varepsilon$ and $J_0/J>\beta$ with $\varepsilon=0.001$ and $\beta=0.5$, which leads to at least first $50\%$ of rings of wave vectors being selected.
 The same choice is applied to all simulations discussed in Sec. \ref{subsec:isotropic_simul_1}-\ref{subsec:anisotropic_simul_3}.
-We found that using a less conservative threshold $\varepsilon=0.01$ and $\beta=0$ leads to around the first $25\%$ of sets of wavevector being selected, and producing almost the same estimation for parameters in the intermediate scattering function, but the estimation of the noise parameter may not as good for small videos.
-The second AIUQ approach uses all $J$ wavevectors, which is computationally slower than the first AIUQ approach.
-The two routinely used DDM approaches have been described in Sec. \ref{subsec:MMLE}.
+We found that using a less conservative threshold $\varepsilon=0.01$ and $\beta=0$ leads to around the first $25\%$ of the wave vectors being selected, nonetheless, doing so yields the same estimation for physical parameters in the intermediate scattering function.
+However, the estimation of the noise parameter may not be as good for small videos.
+Here, we reduce the number of wave vectors as an approximation to AIUQ with all wave vectors only to accelerate computation, which is distinct to other approaches that require specifying the wave vector range for estimation.
+The default setting of our packages is to use all wave vector ranges.
+The two routinely used DDM approaches have been described in Sec. \ref{subsec:comparison_mmle_fitting}.
 Finally, in MPT, we input the known particle radius which enables the algorithm to effectively choose the optimal band-pass filter, whereas other parameters such as search radius and brightness of the center pixel need to be tuned depending on the specific case.